eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Unions
 ******

-Unions are a special kind of structures where only one of the members is active at the same time.
+Unions are a special type of structure where only one of the members is active at a time.
-The ``TypeKind`` used to identify Unions is ``TK_UNION``.
+The ``TypeKind`` used to identify unions is ``TK_UNION``.

-To control these members, users must set the ``discriminator`` type that is going to be used to select the current member calling the |TypeDescriptor::discriminator_type| function of the union type.
+To control these members, users must set the ``discriminator`` type that is going to be used to select the current member by calling the |TypeDescriptor::discriminator_type| function of the union type.
-The ``discriminator`` itself is a DynamicType of any primitive type, string type or union type.
+The ``discriminator`` itself is a DynamicType that must be of any of the following types:
+- Boolean.
+- Byte.
+- Char8, Char16.
+- Int8, UInt8, Int16, UInt16, Int32, UInt32, Int64, UInt64.
+- An enumerated type.
+- Any alias type that resolves, directly or indirectly, to one of the aforementioned types.

-Additionally users can use the function |MemberDescriptor::label| with one or more values to set the labels of each member of the union, and |MemberDescriptor::is_default_label| to specify the default label of the union.
+In addition, users can use the |MemberDescriptor::label| function with one or more values to set the labels of each member of the union, and |MemberDescriptor::is_default_label| to set the default label of the union.

 .. tabs::